m-nikhil/Laxmi-Agencies/README.md

 Laxmi-Agencies is an official website to showcase the sales items.

-This site is developed using ruby-on-rails and bootstrap framworks.
+This site is developed using python flask and bootstrap framworks.

 # Contibution